matuzo/matuzoat/src/blog/building-the-most-inaccessible-site-possible-with-a-perfect-lighthouse-score.md

 ### 🖕 CSS only 🖕

 Let's start nice and easy.
 I want to make sure that CSS is a dependency on my perfect website.
 To achieve that I'm adding the `hidden` attribute to the `body` element. `hidden` is the HTML equivalent to `display: none;` in CSS.
+(Checkout [Inclusively Hidden](https://www.scottohara.me/blog/2017/04/14/inclusively-hidden.html) by [Scott O’Hara](https://twitter.com/scottohara), if you want to learn more about accessible hiding.

 <p class="code-label"><strong>HTML</strong></p>